 The thing is, the hippocampus needs a lot of oxygen and energy to function.
 So how can we get more oxygen to our brain?
 The answer, as Bonnie stated simply, is sports!
 Aerobic exercise maximises the blood flow to our brain, she explained.

 This is why studies have shown that athletes have a better blood flow and less brain damage over time compared to people who are not regularly active.
-“In order for the blood to reach the brain, the heart needs to be strong,” Bonnie told us.
-And in order for that to happen, you need regular exercise.
+“For the blood to reach the brain, the heart needs to be strong,” Bonnie told us.
+And for that to happen, you need regular exercise.

 We were fascinated to hear that different types of sports affect your brain differently, according to Bonnie.
 “Different kinds of sports activate different areas of the brain,” she explained, and broke it down as follows: